CabotScouts/reconciler/README.md

   * year
   * finyear (all payments in the current financial year)
   * calyear (all payments in the current calendar year)
-  * all (if you've been using GoCardless for a while this might break?)
+  * all (this does work but can be a bit slow if you've been using GoCardless for a while, also note the fee calculation info below)
 * *file* - (string) what to call the exported xlsx file (defaults to 'export.xlsx')
 * *columns* - (list) payout/payment keys to use in custom xlsx columns (see below)
 * *headings* - (list) headings for these custom columns
 * *parser* - (function handle) a custom payment description parsing function (see below)

+### Fee Calculations
+Fees charged by GoCardless and OSM are manually calculated by the reconciler, as they cannot be obtained through the GoCardless API - the breakdown of how these are calculated is below.

+From 1st September 2020 GoCardless began charging VAT on their portion of the fees, currently the reconciler calculates all fees using the updated costings so if fetching payouts from before then the net amount/calculated fees will be incorrect.

+* GoCardless fee - 1% of the charged amount, minimum 15p
+* GoCardless fee VAT - 20% VAT on the above GoCardless fee, minimum 3p (from 01/09/2020)
+* OSM fee - 1.95% of the charged amount

 ## Methods
 * `Reconciler(parameters)` - Reconciler object, takes in keyword argument config parameters
 * `.reconcile()` - performs the reconciliation
-* `.export()` - exports the reconciliated payments into an xlsx file
+* `.export()` - exports the reconciled payments into an xlsx file
 * `.send()` - sends out an exported xlsx via email

 ## Mail Drivers